embedly/embedly-docs/features/image/endpoints/1/image/crop.rst

 ``errorurl``
     The URL of the fall back image to use when ``url`` fails.
-The URL must be urlencoded to insure that Embedly retrieves the correct link.
+The URL must be url-encoded to ensure that Embedly retrieves the correct link.
 For example, this Embedly URL::

         http://embed.ly/static/images/squiggle2.png?v=1